jakey-wan-kenobi/angular-sass-uirouter-browsersync-seed/README.md

 npm start
 ```

 A browser will automatically launch.
-Saving files should
+Saving files should either live-inject your changes (in the case of CSS), or reload your browser (in the case of JS and HTML).

 ## Directory Layout